FairwindsOps/astro/README.md

         * `include_tags`: When true, notifications from this monitor automatically insert triggering tags into the title.
         * `require_full_window`: boolean indicating if a monitor needs a full window of data to be evaluated.
         * `locked`: boolean indicating if changes are only allowed from the creator or admins.
+#### Static monitors
+A static monitor is one that does not depend on the presence of a resource in the kubernetes cluster.
+An example of a static monitor would be `Host CPU Usage`.
+There are a variety of example static monitors in the (static_conf.yml example)[./static_conf.yml]

 #### A Note on Templating
 Since Datadog uses a very similar templating language to go templating, to pass a template variable to Datadog it must be "escaped" by inserting it as a template literal: